mehulprajapati24/MAD_PRACTICAL5_21012011118/README.md

 # MAD_PRACTICAL5_21012011118

+What is Intent?
+Write down types of Intent and types of Intent Action.
+Create an application which demonstrates implicit Intent for following features.
+1. Make call to specific number 2.
+Open specific URL 3.
+Open Call Log 4.
+Open Gallery 5.
+Set Alarm

 An "Intent" is a messaging object used in various platforms to request an action from another component of an application, often across different modules or even applications.
 It serves as a way for different parts of a program to communicate with each other, conveying information about a desired operation or task to be performed.
 They facilitate communication between different activities and services within an application.

 There are two main types of intents: